shorepine/tulipcc/README.md

 ![T-Deck](docs/pics/tdeck_editor.jpg)

-A **new** easy mode option, too, get yourself a [T-Deck](https://www.aliexpress.us/item/3256805505920840.html?gatewayAdapt=glo2usa4itemAdapt) and install Tulip CC on it directly!
+A **new** small option: get yourself a [T-Deck](https://www.aliexpress.us/item/3256805505920840.html?gatewayAdapt=glo2usa4itemAdapt) and install Tulip CC on it directly!
 [Check out our T-Deck page for more detail.](tulip/tdeck/README.md)

 ## Getting started

-Once you've [built a Tulip](docs/tulip_build.md) or [installed Tulip Desktop](docs/tulip_desktop.md), you'll see that Tulip boots right into a Python prompt and all interaction with the system happens there.
+Once you've [bought a Tulip](https://www.makerfabs.com/the-tulip-creative-computer.html), [built a Tulip](docs/tulip_build.md) or [installed Tulip Desktop](docs/tulip_desktop.md), you'll see that Tulip boots right into a Python prompt and all interaction with the system happens there.
 You can make your own Python programs with Tulip's built in editor and execute them, or just experiment on the Tulip REPL prompt in real time.

 [**See the full Tulip API**](docs/tulip_api.md) for more details on all the graphics, sound and input functions.

 Below are a few getting started tips and small examples.
-The [full API](docs/tulip_api.md) page has more detail on everything you can do on a Tulip.
+The [full API](docs/tulip_api.md) page has more detail on everything you can do on a Tulip. [**See a more complete getting started page**](docs/getting_started.md) or [**a music making tutorial**](docs/music.md) as well!

 ```python